-Thus, Amazon as a company has learned when to prioritize on efficiency, and when, instead, that is time to wonder:
+Thus, Amazon as a company has learned when to prioritize on efficiency, and when, instead, that is time to wander:

 Sometimes (often actually) in business, you do know where you’re going, and when you do, you can be efficient.
 Put in place a plan and execute.
 In contrast, wandering in business is not efficient … but it’s also not random.
 It’s guided – by hunch, gut, intuition, curiosity, and powered by a deep conviction that the prize for customers is big enough that it’s worth being a little messy and tangential to find our way there.
 Wandering is an essential counter-balance to efficiency.
 You need to employ both.
 The outsized discoveries – the “non-linear” ones – are highly likely to require wandering.

 The non-linear discoveries are often those that bring massive results.
-And in some cases, they are the result of wondering.
-Therefore, Amazon has made of wondering part of its executive team business resource!
+And in some cases, they are the result of wandering.
+Therefore, Amazon has made of wandering part of its executive team business resource!

-But why does wondering matter so much?
+But why does wandering matter so much?
 Jeff Bezos explained:

 No customer was asking for Echo.
 This was definitely us wandering.
 Market research doesn’t help.
 If you had gone to a customer in 2013 and said “Would you like a black, always-on cylinder in your kitchen about the size of a Pringles can that you can talk to and ask questions, that also turns on your lights and plays music?”
 I guarantee you they’d have looked at you strangely and said “No, thank you.”

 Available data might be useful in telling you the current or the last picture.
-But when it comes to betting on the future, the wondering process will be your best ally.
+But when it comes to betting on the future, the wandering process will be your best ally.

 Speed matters in business

 When windows of opportunities become available, they won’t last long, and those who have the stamina to push hard, and to execute well might probably win.

 Those with a better product, technology or service, but with the lack of stamina and speed might lose essential pieces of the distribution network, thus suppering to faster and more effective business players.